Celebrating 22 years!

 High mountain hut

 We use these on many week long courses.
-Flats have mountain views, a bathroom, good storage facilities, and a self-catering kitchenette with tea and coffee making facilities and a fridge to keep food fresh.
-Close by are several shops and bakeries where you can purchase food for any meals you wish to prepare yourself, and supplies for packed lunches & snacks.
+Apartments have mountain views, a bathroom, good storage, WiFi, washing machine, and a self-catering kitchenette with tea and coffee making facilities and a fridge.
+Close by are several shops and bakeries where you can purchase food for any meals you wish to prepare, and supplies for packed lunches.
 On some courses, such as those which are only in town for a night at one or each end of there trip, we use a variety of quality chalets (or hotels).
 These are all in Chamonix, rather than one of the outlying villages, so you have easy access to town.
 Chalet rooms are all in twin or double beds, unless you have asked us for a treble room, and most rooms are en suite.
 For some weekend trips, you are based in a hotel in the centre of Chamonix.
 We use a variety of hotels, and some clients opt to upgrade to a higher quality hotel for their course.
 If you would like us to quote on a hotel upgrade for you, just let us know what standard and facilities you require, and we will contact our hotel partners, to get you a preferential quote.
 Mountain Huts are run by a 'Guardian' who cooks, cleans and is on hand for your assistance.
 On most courses, the itineraries detail a specific number of nights in mountain huts.
 Clients share rooms, which often are on tiered bunks.
 Each person is allocated a mattress with its own pillow and blankets, but you should take a sleeping bag liner for comfort.

-Accommodation is very functional, and ideally located close to cable cars etc. Clients are always in apartments of two or three sharing.
-Please note that all flats are single sex sharing, and the majority of beds are singles, so if you are a couple requiring a double, or a single person not wishing to share, consider an upgrade.
-Course prices are reduced by £100 per week if you source your own accommodation.
+Apartments are supplied by a local agency, and are ideally located in the town centre and close to cable cars etc. Clients generally stay in these apartments of two or three sharing.
+Apartments are single sex, and most beds are singles, so if you are a couple requiring a double, or a single person not wishing to share, consider an upgrade.
+Ask us for a discount if you don't require our accommodation.
 Some of the chalets have self-catering kitchens that you can use in the evening, but if you choose not to cook for yourself in the evenings, we can advise you on where to eat out for whatever budget.
 If you have not visited Chamonix before, there is a huge variety of restaurants to choose from.
 If you need to book extra nights before or after a course, we can get you a quote for staying in one of these chalets.
 If you would like to add a little luxury to a stay after a course, or would like to upgrade your course accommodation, we recommend staying at our upgrade partner, the 4 star Hotel Le Morgane.
 This recently renovated hotel is a two minute walk from the town centre, and also has a pool and spa treatments available, not to mention a Michelin starred restaurant. http://www.morgane-hotel-chamonix.com There are normally storage / drying rooms.
 Meals are on a half board basis, with a basic continental breakfast and a three course cooked evening meal.
 Any extras you order, such as bottled water, beer or wine, packed lunch, or chocolate, must be paid for by you.
 If you opt for or need, any extra nights in addition to those in the itinerary, you pay the extra half board night(s) for you and the guide.

-Whatever Chamonix accommodation you are staying in, you will be able to store all your clothes, equipment, and belongings there for the duration of your course.
+Whatever accommodation you are staying in, for Chamonix based week long courses, you will be able to store all your clothes, equipment, and belongings there for the duration of your course.
 This is a key selling point as many course providers make you check out for the nights you spend in mountain huts, but in case of any change of plans, you need a base and a place to store your kit.
 You can check into your accommodation from 16:00 on the first day of the course (usually Sunday), and must check out by 10:00 on the departure day (usually Saturday).

 Summary of meals on a course